This article is from The Objective Standard, Vol. 3, No. 3.

 Kefauver’s bill might have languished in congressional debate but for the emergence at that time of data showing that thalidomide, which was then sold as a sleep aid and antinausea medication for pregnant women, caused severe birth defects in the children of women who took it.
 Thalidomide had not yet been approved for use in the United States at that time due to concerns of an FDA reviewer over a different side effect noted in the drug’s application for approval.
 The drug was widely used in other countries, however, and the babies of many women who used it were born with grotesquely deformed limbs.
 As their harrowing images flooded the media, Americans realized they had narrowly escaped inflicting these deformities on their own children.
 The resulting public outcry led to Kefauver’s bill being made law in 1962.
 This law served as the cornerstone for the wide powers that the FDA acquired thereafter, from requiring companies to include warnings in drug advertisements to dictating the way companies must investigate their own experimental compounds.6

 Thus, although the scope and power of the FDA were modest at the agency’s inception, its scope widened and its power increased markedly in the decades that followed.
 Now, a century later, the agency’s purview includes foods and drugs for humans and animals, cosmetics, medical devices (including everything from breast implants to powered wheelchairs), blood and tissues, vaccines, and any products deemed to be radiation emitters (including cell phones and lasers).
-And the agency’s power is nothing short of enormous. . . .
+And the agency’s power is nothing short of enormous.
+Let us consider how the agency wields this power, specifically in regard to drugs. . . .